galacticcouncil/hydration-docs/docs/06_devs/04_xchain.md

 Wait for one session after each acceptance for the channels to be opened.

 ##### 5) Add icons to the Hydration app
-Open a new issue in [Hydration UI repository](https://github.com/galacticcouncil/HydraDX-ui) with title "Add icons for _projectname_" and attach icons for the chain and all assets.
+Open a new issue in [Intergalactic asset metadata repository](https://github.com/galacticcouncil/intergalactic-asset-metadata) with title "Add icons for _projectname_" and attach icons for the chain and all assets.
 Icon should have maximum size of 10kB and SVG/PNG format.

 ##### 6) Add tokens to cross-chain UI
 To add your tokens to our [Cross-chain](https://app.hydration.net/cross-chain) page, it is necessary to open a pull request to the [sdk repository](https://github.com/galacticcouncil/sdk).